 Even through the weather is very pleasant in Galapagos Islands from June to November, it's best to pack a jacket and some warm layers for your sea cruise.
 Long pants and closed-toe shoes on rubber soles will serve you much better than shorts and flip flops when out in the ocean.
 Also pack some medicine if you suffer from motion sickness because the sea can be rather rough.
 Don't forget, you are going to be near equator, A sunscreen, a sunhat and sunglasses will definitely come in handy to protect yourself from the sun.
 Binoculars will make your whale watching more satisfactory as well.

 Where to stay

 Isabela Island has a few hotels, but there is not much of a choice.
 Tourist infrastructure is more developed on San Cristóbal Island and Santa Cruz Island, where you can find a hotel for any budget and plenty of restaurants.
 Check out some accommodations below.

-The best time for whale watching in Galapagos is from June through November
+Where is the best place for whale watching in Galapagos Islands?

-Orca whales can be spotted in Galapagos all year round
+Which types of whales can be spotted in Galapagos Islands?

 The Galapagos IIslands is home to over 24 species of whales and dolphins, including humpback and blue whales, killer and sperm whales, and Bryde's whales.
 These species of whales are in abundance from the summer into fall from June to November.
 Orcas or killer whales are permanent occupants of the Galapagos Islands, making them visible all year round.
 Show more